-How does the council spend its budget?
+How the council spends its budget

-The pie chart shows planned net spend (council tax requirement) on services for 2022/23.
+The pie chart shows planned net spend (council tax requirement) on services for 2024/25.

 Central budgets - this includes borrowing and leasing costs for the authority, central government funding and our local share of business rates income.
-It also includes £11.497m Levies - these are charges levied on the authority from the Environment Agency and West Midlands Combined Authority (transport levy).
+It includes £11.648m Levies (these are charges levied on the authority from the Environment Agency and West Midlands Combined Authority (transport levy).
+The reason the central budget is showing as a minus is because most of it relates to central government income and business rates.